-The Department consists of separate programs in Electrical Engineering, Computer Science and Physics.
+The Department consists of separate programs in Computer Science and in Physics.
 Majors offered include Computer Science (B.A. or B.S.), Computing and Information Systems (B.A. or B.S.), Physics (B.S.), and Electrical Engineering (B.S.E.E.).
 Minors include Computer Science and Physics.
-The Department also offers the graduate degree of Master of Science in the areas of Computer Science and Cybersecurity & Information Assurance.
+The Department also offers the graduate degree of Master of Science in the area of Computer Science.